khrykin/BlackBird/scripts/aliasing_analysis/README.md

 conda activate black-bird
 ```

-VSCode is a recommended editor/IDE.
+VSCode is the recommended editor/IDE.